works until test it!

 Operational costs (tens of millions) and cloud costs (potentially in the billions) must be covered by the sponsor.

-Lobbyists and law firms are being asked to assist—without pay—to help identify a sponsor.
+Lobbyists and law firms are being asked to assist—without pay—in identifying a sponsor.

 If no lobbyist is able—at no cost—to contact federal agencies and Congress regarding sponsorship of the HSe4Metrics platform, this explainer site may initiate a limited fundraising campaign.
 The sole purpose would be to retain a qualified lobbyist or law firm to engage federal agencies and Congress.

-To view an example of a fundraising campaign designed to hire a professional presentation team, see the “$5 Example” halfway down the Funding by the Public page.
+To view an example of a fundraising campaign designed to hire a professional presentation team, click the “$5 Example” halfway down the Funding by the Public page.

 A Technical Note

 Pro bono works fine.
-The HSe4Metrics platform has secured an additional form of pro bono support: a top-100 U.S. law firm (ranked in the mid-50s) is assisting with the conversion of HSe4Metrics from its current SCC status (held since April 2000) to a 501(c)(3) private foundation.
+The HSe4Metrics platform has secured an additional form of pro bono support: a top-100 U.S. law firm is assisting with the conversion of HSe4Metrics from its current SCC status (held since April 2000) to a 501(c)(3) private foundation.

 Are YOU motivated to act?

-- Maybe a public official you know can suggest a government or corporate sponsor
+- Ask a public official to suggest a government or corporate sponsor

-- Maybe you can place a simple cold call to a major company — for example, contact General Motors and ask that a decision-maker review this explainer site
+- Make a simple cold call to any Fortune 500 company — for example, contact General Motors and ask that a decision-maker review this explainer site

-- Maybe you can personally call a federal agency — such as the U.S. Department of Labor — and request that a responsible official review the site
+- Personally call a federal agency — such as the U.S. Department of Labor — and request that a responsible official review the site

 If a sponsor is not secured through volunteer outreach or through HSe4Metrics’ direct engagement with major corporations and federal agencies, only then would a limited fundraising campaign be considered.